Klipper3d/klipper/docs/Config_Reference.md

 ### [axis_twist_compensation]

-A tool to compensate for inaccurate probe readings due to twist in X gantry.
+A tool to compensate for inaccurate probe readings due to twist in X or Y gantry.
 See the [Axis Twist Compensation Guide](Axis_Twist_Compensation.md) for more detailed information regarding symptoms, configuration and setup.